MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-integrating-dynamics-365-for-sales-tables-for-extension-development.md

 Typing the shortcut `ttable` will create the basic layout for a table object when using the AL Extension in Visual Studio Code.

 ## Example
-In the following example, the `SalesIntegration` table contains the properties including TableType and ExternalName which links the underlying `CRM` entity for mapping the fields from the `Sales` table with the specified fields in the field properties.
+In the following example, the `SalesIntegration` table uses the properties including TableType and ExternalName to link the underlying **CRM** entity for mapping the fields from the `Sales` table with the specified fields in the field properties.

 ```
 table 50100 SalesIntegration